BaiTChuan/runbreakers/README.md

 # runbreakers

-This is our game called Runbreakers.
+This is our game called Purgatory.
 We want to make a rogue-like, top-down view game.